Learn how to install an undermount sink with this expert DIY guide, which provides labeled diagrams and in-depth step by step instructions.

-Bathroom sinks that mount to the underside of the bathroom counter are popular because they don’t intrude on the counter, making it easy to wipe the surface clean.
+Bathroom and kitchen sinks that mount to the underside of the countertop are popular because they don’t intrude on the counter, making it easy to wipe the surface clean.

 In terms of appearance, the absence of a sink rim or visible fasteners also provides a minimalist, contemporary look.